 This Central Europe page offers vacations that visit Germany, Austria, Hungary, Poland the Czech Republic and Slovakia.

 But before you can do anything, you must first learn about getting to Central Europe and how to travel around.

 Luckily, Central Europe is one of the most accessible places on the planets.
-Frankfurt Airport in Germany is likely the easiest place to fly in and offers flights all over the rest of Central Europe.
+Frankfurt or Munich Airports in Germany are the easiest places to fly in and offer flights all over the rest of Central Europe.
 You will need a passport and a plan before arriving.
 Other forms of travel around Central Europe include train and car.
 Pendolinos are trains in Slovenia and Czech Republic that will take you all over Central Europe for a cheap price, though many travelers enjoy taking the smooth and fast highways of Central Europe, especially Germany.
-There is so much to see all over Central Europe that you will be traveling move than you might think.
+There is so much to see all over Central Europe that you will be traveling more than you might think.

 Central Europe is home to the most well preserved historic sites in all of Europe.
 You’ll want to visit all of the countries capitols if you can possible fit it into your schedule.
-The most recommended cities to visit in Central Europe are: Berlin, Budapest, Geneva, Krakow, Ljubljana, Munich, Prague, Vienna and Warsaw.
+The most recommended cities to visit in Central Europe are: Berlin, Budapest, Krakow, Munich, Prague, Vienna and Warsaw.
 Each of these sites are home to historic wonders such as Medieval castles and old villages.
 Going to Central Europe in November and December will give you the cheapest prices of all, however, expect it to be cold.
+If you travel during this time you can enjoy the Christmas markets.
 Oktoberfest is held in Munich in September, so if you are hoping to catch that be sure to go then.

 Browse a selection of Central Europe tours that focus on one country, or combine several in one visit.
 There is also a large selection of river cruises through Central Europe.
-Don't want to travel by bus or motorcoach, rail trips and vacation packages are also available.
+Don't want to travel by bus or motorcoach, train trips and independent vacation packages are also available.